Jaimomar99/deeplocpro/README.md

 The output is a comma separated file with the following format:

  * 1st column: Protein ID.
- * 2nd column: Predicted localization(s).
+ * 2nd column: Predicted localization.
  * 3rd-8column: Probability for each of the individual localizations.

-If --plot is defined, a plot and a text file with the sorting signal importance for each protein will be generated.
+If --plot is defined, a plot and a text file with the feature importance of the position for the prediction will be generated for each query protein.

 Problems and questions
 ----------------------